Medical examiner confirms identity of couple who died in Madison murder-suicide - NewsBreak

 GoFundMe fundraiser for children of couple in murder-suicide reaches $100,000

-The Madison community is continuing to work together to offer support for three young children left behind after their parents died in a murder-suicide last weekend.
+MADISON, Wis. — The Madison community is continuing to work together to offer support for three young children left behind after their parents died in a murder-suicide last weekend.
+A GoFundMe fundraiser set up earlier this week by friends and neighbors of Jessica and Jason Wray to help pay...

-UWPD searching for person who allegedly slapped people while riding on scooter

-MADISON, Wis. — UW-Madison police are searching for a suspect who they said inappropriately touched and slapped people while riding on a scooter.
-Police said that the incidents occurred on campus and downtown.
-UWPD is searching for this person, who we believe is connected to a series of incidents on campus and in the downtown area involving inappropriately touching or...

 YOU MAY ALSO LIKE